intel/optimized-cloud-recipes/recipes/ai-fastchat-amx-ubuntu/README.md

 ### Running the Demo

+**NOTE: This demo requires port 7860 to be open.** If you are running this on GCP, you will need to open this port in the GCP Firewall Policies.
+If you are running this on AWS, you will need to open this port in the AWS security group.

-**SSH into newly created GCP VM and run: `source /usr/local/bin/run_demo.sh`**
+**1-SSH into newly created GCP VM and run `source /usr/local/bin/run_demo.sh`**

+**2-On your computer open a browser and navigate to http://<VM_PLUBLIC_IP>:7860**

 --- KNOWN ISSUE ---

 This may fail.
 In this case, run

 `pip install gradio==3.10`

 `pip install gradio==3.35.2`

 Then, run:

 `source /usr/local/bin/run_demo.sh`

-and go to the gradio link in your browser.
+and navigate to http://<VM_PLUBLIC_IP>:7860 on your computer.

 ## Links